-While this table was crafted as part of a custom set it can be crafted in your domestic hardwood of choice.
+While this table was crafted as part of a custom set it can be crafted in your domestic wood of choice.
 Shown here in 60 inch diameter, it seats 6 to 7 comfortably. $7800.00

 Shaker Trestle Table

-If a rectangular shaped dining or conference table is what you long for, this design deserves a place at the top of your short list.
+If a rectangular shaped dining or conference table is what you long for, this design deserves a place at the top of your list.
 This is paramount Shaker.
 Poised, dignified, classic, timeless….
 You name it.
 The turned post stand proudly upon arched feet providing leg room in spades!
 Lightweight and rigid, extend it 7,8,9 feet or longer.
 A personal favorite. $4100.00

 This table is one for the entire family or even the entire neighborhood.
 Stout and strong, it is as close to bulletproof as a table can be.
 Extra thick top, breadboard ends, and an oversize mortise and tenoned base.
 This one was done in hickory and shows its character.
 Shown here 36 inches wide x 72 inches long, seats 6. $3350.00